Inter want to sign Chelsea's Marcos Alonso, as Napoli enter the race for Bakayoko | Goal.com

 Inter want to sign Chelsea's Marcos Alonso, as Napoli enter the race for Bakayoko

-Inter have registered an interest in signing Chelsea Marcos Alonso on loan with an option to buy but the Blues would prefer to see the defender leave in a permanent deal.
+Inter have registered an interest in signing Chelsea's Marcos Alonso on loan with an option to buy but the Blues would prefer to see the defender leave in a permanent deal.

 The 29-year-old's status at Stamford Bridge has changed rapidly in the last week after a half-time row with manager Frank Lampard when the Blues were trailing 3-0 to West Brom.